Dr. Minniti is an expert in performing breast augmentation in Beverly Hills and the surrounding California areas.

-Since November of 2006, silicone gel implants have been approved by the FDA and released for use in primary cosmetic breast augmentation.
+Since November 2006, silicone gel implants have been approved by the FDA and released for use in primary cosmetic breast augmentation.
 This now gives American women the choice not available to them since 1992.

 There are four potential incisions that are available for placement of breast implants in Los Angeles.
-The periareolar or nipple incision is most commonly thought to decrease nipple sensibility, which is not true.
-(In fact, nipple sensibility is most affected by the size of the implant).
+The periareolar, or nipple, incision is most commonly thought to decrease nipple sensibility, which is not true; in fact, nipple sensibility is most affected by the size of the implant.
 It tends to heal well with an inconspicuous scar.
-The quality of scarring cannot be determined beforehand, however, and therefore there is uncertainty of its ultimate appearance.
+The quality of scarring cannot be determined beforehand, however, and therefore, there is uncertainty of its ultimate appearance.

 The inframammary incision is also very commonly performed, yielding a scar in the crease below the breast (if there is a crease).
-This and the periareolar incisions are utilized most for silicone gel filled implants because of their proximity to the breast for ease of placement.
+This and the periareolar incisions are utilized most for silicone gel-filled implants because of their proximity to the breast for ease of placement.

-Although there are many different names for the locations implants are placed, there are really only three potential places that exist: below the breast (subglandular), below the pectoralis muscle and gland (subpectoral or dual plane), and below all the chest wall muscles (submuscular), the last being the least common.
+Although there are many different names for the locations that implants are placed, there are really only three potential places that exist: below the breast (subglandular), below the pectoralis muscle and gland (subpectoral or dual plane), and below all the chest wall muscles (submuscular), the last being the least common.

-There was a tendency for surgeons to place silicone gel implants in the subglandular position prior to and during the early days of saline filled implants.
+There was a tendency for surgeons to place silicone gel implants in the subglandular position prior to and during the early days of saline-filled implants.
 The imposed restrictions on silicone gel implants in 1992 gave surgeons more experience with saline implants and their more pronounced tendency to wrinkle or ripple.
 This prompted surgeons to place implants into a submuscular or subpectoral position, giving the saline implant more tissue coverage with a better look and feel.

-Today, there is a general consensus that implants placed under the pectoralis muscle look and feel better, and have a lower risk of abnormal scarring called capsular contracture compared to implants placed in the subglandular position.
+Today, there is a general consensus that implants placed under the pectoralis muscle look and feel better, and have a lower risk of abnormal scarring, called capsular contracture, compared to implants placed in the subglandular position.
 Regardless of this, there are some doctors who prefer the subglandular position for implant placement.

-Unfortunately, there is a significant increase in risk of complications, both short and long term, with placement of implants that are too large for the patient’s breast and chest wall dimensions.
+Unfortunately, there is a significant increase in the risk of complications, both short and long term, with placement of implants that are too large for the patient’s breast and chest wall dimensions.
 Worse, some of these complications can be difficult or impossible to correct.
 The most important parameter for the surgeon and patient to consider is the matching of the base width of the breast with the width of the implant to be used.
 By keeping the diameter of the implant equal to or less than that of the breast, the risk of many complications can be minimized.
-Other very important parameters include skin pinch thickness in upper and lower poles of the breast, and skin stretch at the nipple, and nipple to inframammary fold distance under stretch.
+Other very important parameters include skin pinch thickness in upper and lower poles of the breast, and skin stretching at the nipple, and the nipple to inframammary fold distance under stretching.